Middle East respiratory syndrome coronavirus (MERS-CoV) – United Arab Emirates

 The notification of additional cases does not change the overall risk assessment.
 WHO expects that additional cases of MERS-CoV infection will be reported from the Middle East, and that cases will continue to be exported to other countries by individuals who might acquire the infection after exposure to dromedary camels, animal products (for example, consumption of camel’s raw milk), or humans (for example, in a health care setting).

 WHO continues to monitor the epidemiological situation and conducts risk assessment based on the latest available information.

 Based on the current situation and available information, WHO encourages all Member States to continue their surveillance for acute respiratory infections and to carefully review any unusual patterns.

 Infection prevention and control measures are critical to prevent the possible spread of MERS-CoV in health care facilities.
-It is not always possible to identify patients with MERS-CoV early because like other respiratory infections, the early symptoms of MERS-CoV are non-specific.
-Therefore, health-care workers should always apply standard precautions consistently with all patients, regardless of their diagnosis.
+It is not always possible to identify patients with MERS-CoV infection early because like other respiratory infections, the early symptoms of MERS-CoV infection are non-specific.
+Therefore, healthcare workers should always apply standard precautions consistently with all patients, regardless of their diagnosis.
 Droplet precautions should be added to the standard precautions when providing care to patients with symptoms of acute respiratory infection; contact precautions and eye protection should be added when caring for probable or confirmed cases of MERS-CoV infection; airborne precautions should be applied when performing aerosol generating procedures.